Strong cosmological constraints on the neutrino magnetic moment: Cosmological implications

-In the following, we take the ``late-time'' value of $\DNeff(T)$ as the one relevant for cosmological observations. $\DNeff(T)$ is constant for $T\lesssim10\,\MeV$ since after that time no significant production of RH neutrinos takes place after that time, as commented above, and the comoving density of active neutrinos does not change either in the limit of instantaneous decoupling\footnote{Neutrino decoupling is not instantaneous, implying that neutrinos actually benefit from a small fraction of entropy release from electron-positron annihilation.
-Neglecting this effect does not change significantly our results.}.
-We then use $\DNeff(T=10\,\MeV)$ as the late-time value of $\DNeff$.
+In the following, we take the ``late-time'' value of $\DNeff(T)$ as the one relevant for cosmological observations. $\DNeff(T)$ is constant for $T\lesssim10\,\MeV$ since no significant production of RH neutrinos takes place after that time, and the comoving density of active neutrinos does not change in the limit of instantaneous decoupling.\footnote{Neutrino decoupling is not instantaneous, implying that neutrinos actually benefit from a small fraction of entropy release from electron-positron annihilation.
+Neglecting this effect does not change significantly our results.} We then use $\DNeff(T=10\,\MeV)$ as the late-time value of $\DNeff$.